tasmiah11/House-Price-Dataset/README.md

 - **Outliers (luxury homes) can skew price predictions and should be handled properly.**

 ### **Requirements**
-- Pandas, NumPy, Matplotlib, Seaborn, SciPy
+- Pandas, NumPy, Matplotlib, Seaborn